 - Setup MX record

 That’s it.
-If you have already created a professional email address using Google Apps, you are aware of the process of domain verification & configuring the MX record.
+If you have already created a professional email address using G Suite, you are aware of the process of domain verification & configuring the MX record.

 If you need a reminder, you can check out the tutorials here: (Opens in new tab)